 In another episode, Alex bribes her friend Louis into impersonating her for a doctor's visit.
 He manages to fool everyone, but almost spoils it at the end; when the doctor reveals that he plays up the Mad Doctor persona for his amusement, Louis angrily retorts that he was just pretending to be Alex Mack and the doctor fell for it.

 7Days has the main character explain the government Time Travel casually on live television, including the plots of several episodes.
 The reporter is fired for letting him on the air.

 It helped immensely that Parker, the main character, prefaced his statement with, paraphrasing, "They took me out of this insane asylum..."

-Main Character: I can read lips.
+John: I can read lips.
 Partner: I suppose you were also deaf.
-Main Character: Was for a while.
+John: Was for a while.
 Back in Normandy.
 A shell exploded too close for comfort.

 In the first-season finale for The Sarah Connor Chronicles, Morris asks Cameron whether the car she's standing next to is hers.
 She responds by telling him it belongs to the man she just killed and was loading into the trunk when he found her.
 The particularly hilarious part is how it's impossible to tell if she was actually using a sarcastic confession, since the car did presumably belong to a criminal she'd killed because his boss was threatening John and his family...but she might have just killed him and hidden his body elsewhere, instead of the trunk.